kuatroka/zero-hono-react-counter-uplot/openspec/changes/add-quarterly-counter-charts/README.md

 # Quarterly Counter Charts - Change Proposal

+> **⚠️ STATUS: PARTIALLY IMPLEMENTED & SUPERSEDED**
+> This proposal was partially implemented.
+The counter and charts features exist, but the routing evolved to use React Router instead of TanStack Router.
+> **See:** [mvp-full-implementation](../mvp-full-implementation/) for the actual implementation.

 ## Quick Reference

 This change proposal adds a counter feature with quarterly data visualization using uPlot charts, demonstrating Zero + React + TanStack Router integration.